 But First, the “Fine Print”

-Firstly, Google has mandated that advertisers can only upload customer information that they’ve obtained in the “first party context.”
+For example, Google has mandated that advertisers can only upload customer information that they’ve obtained in the “first party context.”
 This includes emails collected through website forms, apps, physical stores and in-person events; essentially, instances where the user has demonstrated interest in the advertisers’ business.
-Secondly, Google is requiring that advertisers provide an email opt-out link when creating their lists.
-This will be accessible to the user if they click on the “Why This Ad” pop-up, so they can manage their email preferences directly from the ad.
-While these “extra hoops” may be frustrating to advertisers, Google promises users that they’re non-negotiable.

 Setting Up Customer Match for Search